stcoradetti/RBseq/README.txt

 Please note, this is scientific software for research purposes only.
 It is offered freely in the hope that it will be useful, but with no guarantees whatsoever.
 It has been tested, but only modestly.
 Proceed with caution.

-Updated November 20, 2020

-This software is currently unpublished, but is based on analysis published in 'Functional genomics of lipid metabolism in the oleaginous yeast Rhodosporidium toruloides' by Coradetti et al. 2018 (DOI: 10.7554/eLife.32110.001) and Rapid Quantification of Mutant Fitness in Diverse Bacteria by Sequencing Randomly Bar-Coded Transposons by Wetmore et al 2015 (DOI 10.1128/mBio.00306-15).

---OVERVIEW--
+Update September 2025:

 RBseq is a python-based pipeline for performing genome-wide experiments to quantify the relative fitness of random insertion mutants with unique sequence barcodes.
 This software was developed specifically with fungal genomes in mind, but theoretically should work with any eukaryotic genome.
+It is getting old enough that depreciation warnings are becoming and issue and future use may require some light debugging to get around those errors.

+If you find it useful please cite the following paper:
+Multi-omics driven metabolic network reconstruction and analysis of lignocellulosic carbon utilization in Rhodosporidium toruloides by Kem et al. 2021 (DOI:10.3389/fbioe.2020.612832)

+The scripts found here were derived from analysis pipeline first used in:
+Functional genomics of lipid metabolism in the oleaginous yeast Rhodosporidium toruloides by Coradetti et al. 2018 (DOI: 10.7554/eLife.32110.001)

+And ultimately derived from the experimental framework developed in:
+Rapid Quantification of Mutant Fitness in Diverse Bacteria by Sequencing Randomly Bar-Coded Transposons by Wetmore et al 2015 (DOI 10.1128/mBio.00306-15).

+Functional Readme originally posted in November 2020:

 The RBseq package consists of four programs which each carry out a distinct step required for fitness analysis.
 The process is (1) map insertion locations and associate barcodes, (2) annotate the genomic context of those insertions, (3) count barcodes in different conditions, and then (4) calculate fitness scores for each gene, aggregating data from several barcoded insertions per gene.
 Once a given 'pool' of mutant strains has been characterized by (1) and (2), (3) and (4) can be repeated numerous times on diverse experiments starting with the same mutant pool.
 For a detailed example of this process see "Rapid Quantification of Mutant Fitness in Diverse Bacteria by Sequencing Randomly Bar-Coded Transposons" by Wetmore et al 2015 (DOI: 10.1128/mBio.00306-15) and "Functional genomics of lipid metabolism in the oleaginous yeast Rhodosporidium toruloides" by Coradetti et al 2018 (DOI: 10.7554/eLife.32110).